frendysanusi05/frendysanusi05/README.md

     <img src="https://readme-typing-svg.herokuapp.com?font=&size=48&pause=1000&color=20C20E&center=true&vCenter=true&random=false&width=800&height=80&lines=Hi+there%2C+I'm+Frendy!+%F0%9F%91%8B" alt="Hi there, I'm Frendy! 👋">
 </div>

-Frendy is currently a junior majoring in Information System and Technology at Bandung Institute of Technology.
-He has a deep interest in tech, data, and web development and currently he is exploring in the field of cybersecurity, particularly in capture the flag competitions.
-Apart from his academic pursuits, he is also an active student who loves to participate in organizations and committees that allows him to meet new people.
+Frendy is currently a junior majoring in Information System and Technology at Bandung Institute of Technology (ITB).
+He has a deep interest in the realm of software engineering and data and actively explores cybersecurity, evident in his active participation in Capture the Flag competitions.
+Committed to continuous learning, he aims to leverage his skills and knowledge to make a positive impact in the tech industry.

 ![Profile Views](https://komarev.com/ghpvc/?username=frendysanusi05&color=brightgreen&abbreviated=true&base=1000)